vtjong/counting-seqs-sru/README.md

 ### Discussion

 - The models demonstrate decent performance pre-hyperparameter search.
 - The first model uses SRU as a language model (sequence-to-sequence) and trains on the one-hot-encoding of the 3-number sequence.
 The second uses SRU + a fully-connected layer and trains on the raw number sequence.
-The former model, without the fully-connected layer, makes more errors than the one with.
-Fine-tuning of the model would certainly result in higher accuracy values.
-However, considering number of mistakes is small across runs, this demonstrates the SRU's ability to "learn how to count."
+The former model, without the fully-connected layer, makes more errors than the one with if trained with 100 epochs and a learning rate of 1e-3.
+Fine-tuning of the model (200 epochs, 1e-4 learning rates) results in 100% accuracy values.
+This demonstrates SRU's ability to "learn how to count."